Lahiruerandika/aws-solutions-architect-exam-prep/design-secure-architectures/questions.md

 **E.** Create an IAM role for the deployment engineer to explicitly define the permissions specific to the AWS CloudFormation stack and launch stacks using that IAM role.

 ---

+### 📘 Explanation:

+#### ✅ Why D is Correct:
+- Creating a **dedicated IAM user** and granting **only CloudFormation permissions** aligns with the **principle of least privilege**.
+- This ensures the user can perform their job without access to unnecessary services.

+#### ✅ Why E is Correct:
+- Using an **IAM role** scoped to specific stack operations provides fine-grained control over **what resources and actions** the deployment engineer can access when launching stacks.
+- This further enforces least privilege, especially when sensitive resource creation is involved.

+---